cybensis/SPT-VR/README.md

 # **SPT-VR (Single Player Tarkov VR Mod)**

 **SPT-VR** brings the immersive, intense experience of Tarkov into the realm of virtual reality.
-Engage in intense firefights, loot dangerous environments, and survive the unforgiving world of Tarkov—all in full VR.
+Engage in intense firefights, loot dangerous environments, and survive the unforgiving world of Tarkovâ€”all in full VR.

 ![Game Preview](./Assets/spt-vr-splash.gif)